 Coeliac Disease testing

 A recently developed blood test has revolutionised the diagnosis of Coeliac Disease.
 Up until this point, CD could only be detected after years of severe symptoms and an intestinal biopsy.
 This resulted in milder cases of Coeliac Disease remaining undiagnosed or being misdiagnosed.
 The Coeliac Screening blood test measures antibodies in the blood to Gluten or Gliaden in the diet and the damaged Endomysial muscle of the bowel.
 The Anti-Gliaden (AGA) Antibodies disappear on a Gluten-free diet and are a good indicator of Gluten avoidance and disease resolution.
 The Endomysial (EMA) Antibodies persist in all people with untreated and treated Coeliac Disease and this was the initial screening test.
 However, these tests are not 100% accurate in diagnosing CD.
 2% of sufferers with IgA deficiency will have a negative EMA test while some people with a positive EMA test may have no CD symptoms at all.
 Over the last decade, measuring Tissue Transglutaminase antibodies (to the endomysial antigen) has become the test of choice to compliment the Endomysial antibody test.
+The person being tested must have been on a Gluten-containing diet for at least 6 weeks otherwise one can get a false-negative results if the have excluded gluten from their diet before taking the blood test.

 We do therefore recommend that people with a positive EMA screening test still have an intestinal biopsy to confirm the presence of CD before embarking on a lifelong diet of wheat and gluten avoidance.
 The intestinal biopsy can now readily be done at the time of oesophago-gastrointestinal endoscopy (OGD).
 The small intestinal biopsy must be done after a wheat-based diet for accurate diagnosis.
 A biopsy specimen taken on a wheat-free diet might show a completely normal intestinal lining.
 Anti-Reticulin (ARA) Antibodies may also be measured in CD but most UK pathology laboratories tend to test for the Tissue Transglutaminase or Anti-Gliaden IgA and the Anti-Endomysial (EMA) antibodies.
+Home stool testing kits for Gluten Intolerance are unreliable and not recommended for diagnosis.

 New genetic screening for Coeliac Disease has become available which actually measures HLA proteins on our blood cells or skin cells from our mouth.
 We each inherit two sets of HLA DQ genetic material, one copy from each of our parents and it has been found that 98% of Coeliacs have a combination of DQ2 / DQ8.
 This has made screening for Coeliac Disease easier than performing an intestinal biopsy in those people who have a negative Coeliac screening blood test (Tissue Transglutaminase) but benefit from a gluten free diet.
+This gene test will conclusively exclude the possibility of Coeliac Disease if negative for DQ2/DQ8.
+It does not confirm Coeliac Disease exists, as a third of the general (healthy) population will carry the gene, but have no Coeliac Disease.

 Complications of Coeliac Disease